 Garlic infused oil is normally found in the oil section of your local supermarket or you can buy it online.
 It should be clear with no floating bits of garlic.

 You can also make garlic infused oil at home by frying garlic cloves in cooking oil, until they are golden and fragrant (then remove the garlic before you continue cooking your meal).
 This is a low FODMAP way to capture the garlic flavour as the fructans can't leach into the oil.

 When selecting your bacon, choose one that isn’t cured using high fructose corn syrup or fructose.
-Bacon cured using honey is okay - honey has a small low FODMAP serving and the amount of honey used per serving of bacon will be well within low FODMAP guidelines.
+Bacon cured using honey is okay - honey has a small low FODMAP serving and the amount of honey used per serving of bacon should be well within low FODMAP guidelines.
 Please note that if the packet says that the product is 'Manuka Smoked' this is the type of wood used to smoke the bacon and is also low FODMAP.

 Choose a mayonnaise that does not include onion or garlic powder.
 We like using Best Foods Mayonnaise (Lite or regular).
 If you are a meal plan member you can also grab the recipe for our egg free mayonnaise here.